 It would be a great idea to let your kids explore their creative side by engaging in nature art and craft in your backyard.
 Kids love to experiment and when they are not limited to what they can do or work with, they can have real fun.
 If they want to experiment with dirt, let them do so.
 Give them water based paints and let their creativity flow.

 When the sky is clear at night, you can let your kids go out and look at the stars.
 Kids love being out of the house at night anyway.
 By giving them a good reason to join you, it becomes a good distraction from other technological forms of entertainment they are used to.
 If you own a periscope, you can have a good time looking at different constellations and trying to explain to your kids how astronomy works.

 Have a bonfire in the backyard

 A bonfire is one of the exciting moments people look forward to each day when they go camping.
 This is when they get the opportunity to gather around, share jokes and stories and have fun with each other.
 This is something you can replicate in your backyard.
 You do not need to make a huge fire that can become a distraction and a bother to your neighbors.
 Light a simple fire, have your family gather around and have some fun.
-You can roast some marshmallows or sausages as you bond.
+You can roast some marshmallows as you bond.

 Take on a volunteer project

 Every now and then you should take your kids out on a volunteer project.
 It is a good way to teach kids how to give back to the society while still having some fun.
 Look for something that involves some sort of physical activity.
 For instance, you can engage in trash pick up projects in the community, walk dogs at your local animal shelter or volunteer to visit elderly at a senior center.